 The proposals for Fradley will see around 50% of the total site area dedicated to providing extensive areas of open space, including landscaped public open space, habitat areas and play areas.
 The proposals will be informed by an ecological survey and will seek to demonstrate Biodiversity Net Gain in excess of local and national requirements.

 Vehicular access to the proposed development will primarily be taken from a new roundabout created on Fradley Lane to the southwest of the site.
-The new roundabout junction will create a new gateway to the village approaching from the A38 to the southeast and will help to control traffic speeds on Fradley Lane, a concern cited in recent Parish Council minutes.
+The new roundabout junction will create a new gateway to the village approaching from the A38 to the southeast and will help to control traffic speeds on Fradley Lane.
 A speed limit change is proposed to the south of the proposed roundabout so that the posted speed limit is 30mph along the site frontage on Fradley Lane.

 The proposals will include the safeguarding of a parcel of land adjacent to the A38 which will provide the opportunity for the local highways authority and national highways to provide improvements to the junction with the A38 where the sliproad is currently suboptimal.

 Access for pedestrians and cyclists would be provided at a number of points in addition to the primary vehicular access.
 A shared footway/cycleway will be provided along Fradley Lane to connect to the Church Lane/Fradley Lane junction.
 Uncontrolled crossings would be provided on Fradley Lane and Church Lane to enable connectivity to the main desire lines to the west of the site.
-A bus stop will also be provided on Church Lane which would enable local bus services to stop in close proximity to the site.
+A bus stop will also be provided on Church Lane which would enable local bus services to stop in close proximity to the site, and a bus turning loop will be provided within the development to enable the bus route to be extended into the development.

 The development itself will incorporate a network of walking and cycling routes set amongst extensive landscaped open space.